Speakers: Ariel Horowitz, PhD, Synapse and Megan Herzog, Staff Attorney, Conservation Law Foundation, MA.

 The electric grid is an essential part of the energy infrastructure that will support increased clean energy sources.
 In order to successfully transition to clean energy, the grid must be able to handle the increased demand.

-The Forum will address:
+The Forum addressed:

 - What is the electric grid and who runs it?